Table of Contents

 Pros of Taxable Accounts

 • Flexibility: Taxable brokerage accounts allow you to invest in a wide range of assets, such as stocks and bonds, as well as derivatives.
-This allows you to create a diversified portfolio that meets your investment goals.
+This allows you to create a diversified portfolio that may help you meet your investment goals.

 • Growth potential: Taxable brokerage accounts offer the potential for significant growth, as you can earn capital gains on your investments if they increase in value.